rbind/yutani/content/post/2018-06-03-anatomy-of-gghighlight.md

 ## Highlighted plot

-Now, what if we want to highlight only the points of records those `type` are `"b"`?
+Now, what if we want to highlight only the points of records whose `type` are `"b"`?

 We need two layers: